ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

     var err error
 ```

-The following example shows how you can create an instance of ContractState, which we declared earlier in step 2.
+The following example shows how you can create an instance of ContractState, which was declared earlier in step 2.

 ```go
 	if len(args) != 1 {